RileyManalang/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 # Spotify Songs Analysis 2023
 ## 📋 Project Description
-This is an exploratory data analysis project on Spotify's most streamed songs in 2023.
+This is an exploratory data analysis project on Spotify's most streamed songs in 2023 using Python.

 ## 🎯 Key Features
 - Comprehensive data cleaning and preprocessing